 Interestingly, it did not apply to him.
-Although Hemingway was known to enjoy a drink, his friends, family and scholars all say that he did not write drunk.
+Although Hemingway was known to enjoy a drink, his friends, family, and scholars, all say he did not write drunk.
 But this notion persists, for Hemingway and beyond, because there is a myth about drugs and creativity.

 Being high has long been associated with being more creative.
 Perhaps that is true for some people.
-Whether by placebo (simply believing it may make it true) or by chemical alteration (the brain does operate differently when high), some artists may make better art when altered.
+Some artists may make better art when altered by a placebo (simply believing it may make it true) or by chemical alteration (the brain does operate differently when high).

 Others do not.
 Sometimes artists listen to a recording of the music they played while high- and what felt like connection and improv while high- turns out to suck when heard sober.

 I’m not going to speculate on the true source of creativity.
 Nor will I dismiss the connection of altered states to it.
-But art takes talent, and talent is enhanced by skills.
+But art takes talent, and skills enhance talent.
 So, if you are into creating… get to work on your skills.
-This t-break is a good time to do it (like we established in Day 1: Stay Busy).
+This t-break is an excellent time to do it (like we established on Day 1: Stay Busy).